-• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 continues to engage with Central Government in relation to waste management issues given the regional, in Northern Ireland terms, significance in particular of the waste infrastructure proposed for the treatment of residual waste.
+• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 continues to engage with Government in relation to waste management issues given the regional significance in particular of the waste infrastructure proposed for the treatment of residual waste in Northern Ireland.

-A Corporate Plan was developed covering the 2018-20 period in conjunction with Participant Councils.
-A new Corporate Plan covering the four year period, 2020-2024, was approved by the Joint Committee in March 2020 and the process of implementation is underway.
+A new Corporate Plan covering the four year period, 2020-2024, was approved by the Joint Committee in August 2020 and the process of implementation is underway, with an Action Plan agreed setting out the range of activities needed to be achieved by arc21 to deliver the strategic objectives set out in the Corporate Plan.

 The Corporate Plan, and the arrangements in place to deliver the plan, are subject to continuous review to ensure currency and progression towards the achievement of arc21's strategic objectives.
-The objectives set out in the Corporate Plan are implemented using the Balanced Scorecard method.
+The objectives set out in the Corporate Plan are implemented using the Balanced Scorecard method in the format of an Action Plan.

-• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with Participant Councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold meetings with the Chief Executives of Participant Councils, as required.
-The governance arrangements are currently under review to ensure that the Council Chief Executives are more regularly involved in the decision making process.
+• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with its constituent councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold meetings with the Chief Executives of constituent councils on a quarterly basis and as required.
+The governance arrangements are currently under review to ensure that the constituent councils' Chief Executives are more regularly involved in the decision-making process.

-Performance reports are presented monthly to the senior officers and elected Members from Participant Councils.
+Performance reports are presented monthly to the senior officers and elected Members from the constituent councils.
 These include performance in relation to arc21's key contracts, the NILAS targets and progress towards further infrastructure contracts which have not been let.

-The improvement objectives set out in the Corporate Improvement Plan are reviewed to demonstrate the achievement of operational activities across the organisation.

-In addition, arc21 produce regular financial information reports which are presented to Participant Councils periodically.
+The objectives set out in the Action Plan are reviewed to demonstrate the achievement of operational activities across the organisation.
+In addition, arc21 produce regular financial information reports which are presented to its constituent councils periodically.